 Fantastic architecture, great construction, long history, and amazing people are all combined together to create a mesmerizing atmosphere in the bazaars of Iran.
 Each city has its own bazaar; however, some of the bazaars are well known either for their perfect architecture or their strategic location.

-To have such a perfect experience and to purchase priceless handicrafts as souvenirs, travel to Iran and visit the best bazaars in Iran.
+To have such a perfect experience and to purchase priceless handicrafts as souvenirs, travel to Iran, and visit the best bazaars in Iran.

 Tehran Grand Bazaar

-Tehran Grand Bazaar has roots in Safavid, Zandiyeh, and Qajar periods; however, the major parts of the Tehran Bazaar were constructed in the Qajar period.
-The intertwined labyrinthine of Tehran Bazaar as one of the most beautiful parts of Tehran is an amazing tourist attraction where one will find everything such as colorful carpets, priceless jewelry, aromatic herbs, delicious food, and delicious nuts and shells.
+Tehran Grand Bazaar has roots in the Safavid, Zandiyeh, and Qajar periods; however, the major parts of the Tehran Bazaar were constructed in the Qajar period.
+The intertwined labyrinthine of Tehran Bazaar one of the most beautiful parts of Tehran is an amazing tourist attraction where one will find everything such as colorful carpets, priceless jewelry, aromatic herbs, delicious food, and delicious nuts and shells.
 That is the place one would find people from all walks of life.

 Tehran Grand Bazaar is one of the fundamental business hubs of Iran

 Tehran Grand Bazaar is one of the fundamental business hubs of Iran and it has an amazing economic structure.
 It is divided into many parts each of which is dedicated to a special business.
 There are many serays (alleys,), caravanserais, hojrehs (shops), and so forth.
 It has also had a historic role in political, cultural, and social changes.
-The Iranian constitutional revolution is one of the most important historic events in which bazaaris had an important role.
+The Iranian constitutional revolution is one of the most important historical events in which bazaaris had an important role.
 Tehran Grand Bazaar has elaborate architecture and structure as well.
 The shops at rows are connected to each other by the arched roof and there are different alleys for each of the businesses.
 It also encompasses other traditional buildings such as coffee houses, zorkhaneh, bathhouses, mosques, and so forth.
-One could visit the old and historical restaurants and coffee houses in bazaar and enjoy having some delicious Persian food there.
+One could visit the old and historical restaurants and coffee houses in the bazaar and enjoy having some delicious Persian food there.
 Tehran Grand Bazaar is close to Golestan Palace as well.
-Then, you will have the chance to visit one of the UNESCO world heritage sites and listen to the history of Tehran.
+Then, you will have the chance to visit one of the UNESCO World Heritage sites and listen to the history of Tehran.

 Tajrish Bazaar